 9. Learn With The Intention To Teach

 This is a really interesting approach that you can use to one-up your learning game.
-In this method, you learn with an objective to teach someone else the same thing.
+In this method, you learn with the objective to teach someone else the same thing.
 This might “look” simplistic but it has profound implications.
 When you learn with the intention to teach, your mind works in a different way.
 You become more focused and you start looking for ways to absorb the information more effectively and efficiently.
 You also look at the subject matter more holistically and examine it thoroughly.

 This effect has been shown to be real in studies.
 In one such study, it was found that people who learned with the intention to teach others did remarkably better than those who learned something for their own sake.
 And it’s quite easy to practice as well.
 When you are actively learning something new, you can take on a friend or a family member as a student.
 Even if they are more of a sounding board, the method will still work.
 You need to learn with the intention to teach for effective skill development.